cudeso/zsazsa/README.md

 **Threat landscape report** is a periodic strategic product for leadership audiences.
 It covers top threats, trending threat actors, key incidents, recommendations and an outlook section.
 Reports follow the same draft/publish workflow as other products and are stored as MISP objects.

+**Indicator feed** turns MISP into an operational indicator source.
+Analysts build an attribute search across the configured MISP servers with a filter builder (organisations to include or exclude, tags, attribute types, `to_ids`, attribute-timestamp and event-date windows, published state, warninglist enforcement, result limit), preview the matching indicators in a sortable table, and save the query as a named feed.
+The exact PyMISP query is shown and can be copied.
+Each saved feed gets a unique public URL that returns the indicator values without a login (append `?format=csv` for CSV), so detection tooling can pull it directly.
+Feeds can be linked to a PIR, downloaded as CSV or a plain values list, and pushed to subscribed stakeholders.

+**Threat actor profile** is a structured reference product about a single threat actor.
+It links one or more MISP threat-actor galaxy clusters, and a "Complete profile with MISP galaxy data" button auto-fills the profile from the galaxy (capabilities, mode of operation, synonyms, suspected origin, motivation, references, and a victimology note).
+The profile captures a narrative summary, source assessment on the Admiralty scale, attribution with an estimative-language confidence level, scope (geography, sectors, MITRE ATT&CK techniques, threat types, technology, vendor), prevention/detection/response recommendations, external references, free-form analyst notes, a review date, and a graphical **Diamond Model** (adversary, infrastructure, capability, victim).
+It follows a Draft → Published lifecycle, can be exported as PDF, and can link to one or more indicator feeds.
+When published and sent to stakeholders, the notification embeds the Diamond Model as an image and the content (name, description and CSV) of any linked indicator feeds.

 Drafts can be edited and deleted from the product pages, but once a product is published it is locked: it can no longer be edited or deleted in zsazsa.
 This is deliberate, it guards against accidentally removing something that has already been sent to stakeholders.
 If a published product genuinely has to be removed, delete its event directly in MISP, which is the system of record.
 The review and list pages carry a short reminder of this.

 **Statistics** pages include pipeline and program views.
-They aggregate source and outcome trends, RFI and feedback KPIs, product production metrics, PIR coverage checks and MISP source health.
+They aggregate source and outcome trends, RFI and feedback KPIs, product production metrics, a breakdown of products by threat actor type (across daily briefings, flash intel alerts and threat actor profiles), PIR coverage checks and MISP source health.
 There is also a purge action for orphaned analyser log rows.
 The program statistics page includes a **CTI-CMM maturity signal** panel, which derives observable maturity indicators across five domains (Program, Situation, Analytical production, Operational delivery, and Feedback) from the live program data.
 These signals map to CTI-CMM levels CTI0 through CTI3 and highlight measurable gaps, giving the team a quick orientation of where the program sits and what to address next.

+A separate **Scope statistics** page (under Reporting) charts how often each scope value is used across all requirements and products that carry scope (PIRs, GIRs, threat actor profiles and daily briefings), broken down by category: geographic scope, sector scope, MITRE ATT&CK techniques, threat types, technology, vendor, incident and campaign.
+This shows at a glance where collection and analysis are concentrated.

 Community pages provide a local registry of organisations validated against MISP UUIDs and reusable across stakeholder records.